-- Selection of the calibration kit matching the connector type of the test port. - Selection of a calibration method (see section 5.1.6) is based on the required accuracy of measurements.
-The calibration method determines what error terms of the model (or all of them) will be compensated. - Measurement of the standards within a specified frequency range.
-The number of the measurements depends on the type of calibration. - The Reflectometer compares the measured parameters of the standards against their predefined values.
-The difference is used for calculation of the calibration coefficients (systematic errors). - The table of calibration coefficients is saved into the memory of the Reflectometer and used for error correction of the measured results of any DUT.
+- Selection of the calibration kit matching the connector type of the test port; - Selection of a calibration method (see section 5.1.6) is based on the required accuracy of measurements.
+The calibration method determines what error terms of the model (or all of them) will be compensated; - Measurement of the standards within a specified frequency range.
+The number of the measurements depends on the type of calibration;

+- The Reflectometer compares the measured parameters of the standards against their predefined values.
+The difference is used for calculation of the calibration coefficients (systematic errors); - The table of calibration coefficients is saved into the memory of the program and used for error correction of the measured results of any DUT.

-Calibration is applied to the Reflectometer as a whole and affects all the channels.
-This means that one table of calibration coefficients is being stored for all the channels.
+Calibration is applied to the Reflectometers channel.
+This means that the table of calibration coefficients is being stored for the channel.